russolsen/transit/README.md

 # transit (go)

-Note that this readme file along with the rest of transit-go is very much a work-in-progress.

 Transit is a data format and a set of libraries for conveying values between applications written in different languages.
 This library provides support for marshalling Transit data to/from Go.

 * [Rationale](http://blog.cognitect.com/blog/2014/7/22/transit)